Monday, June 8, 2026

 The World Cup matches happening across the river from Manhattan have come to symbolize the high costs for attending the tournament in the U.S. FIFA has listed tickets for the July 19 final on its official platform for as high as $32,970.
 The NJ Transit train to get to the stadium will cost $98, down from its original $150, while the host committee’s bus service will cost $20, down from $80 after New York gave $6 million in state funding.

 FIFA has listed tickets at high prices since sales windows began in the fall.
-The governing body originally said some tickets would be $60, but after backlash at the limited availability of those tickets, it created a $60 supporter tier that would award each federation 500 tickets per match.
+The governing body originally said some tickets would be $60, but after backlash at the limited availability of those tickets, created a $60 supporter tier that would award each federation 500 tickets per match.
 For U.S. fans, only members of official supporters groups got access to those tickets.

 While ticket prices have started to fall on the secondary market, FIFA has largely waited to drop prices, as it did for last year’s Club World Cup.

 On Wednesday night, FIFA had tickets available for six of MetLife Stadium’s eight matches.
-The get-in price for the four available group stage matches ranged from $1,550 to $2,550, while the Round of 32 match was listed at $2,250, and the Round of 16 match at $3,165.
-On secondary resale sites, one of those group stage matches was listed for under $500, while others were under $800.
+The get-in price for the four available group-stage matches ranged from $1,550 to $2,550, while the round-of-32 match was listed at $2,250, and the round-of-16 match at $3,165.
+On secondary resale sites, one of those group-stage matches was listed for under $500, while others were under $800.

 This field is for validation purposes and should be left unchanged.